KendraBikram/Mortgage_calculator/README.md

 # Mortgage_calculator

 # Goal
-The goal was to create an android application and the scope of the project was to create a working mortgage calculator application with required features such as: - o The user’s name, down payment, total mortgage amount, yearly interest rate and loan duration. o The completed product should include the extra payments per month or per year when calculating the mortgages. o The app should allow the user to compare at least two different mortgage scenarios using an amortization table.
+The goal was to create an android application and the scope of the project was to create a working mortgage calculator application with required features such as: -<br>
+o The user’s name, down payment, total mortgage amount, yearly interest rate and loan duration.<br>
+o The completed product should include the extra payments per month or per year when calculating the mortgages.<br>
+o The app should allow the user to compare at least two different mortgage scenarios using an amortization table.

 # Tools
-IDE and SDK: Android Studio with SDK API 19: Android 4.4 (KitKat) <br>
+IDE and SDK: Android Studio with SDK API 19: Android 4.4 (KitKat)<br>
 Programming Langugage: Kotlin

 # SDLC
-Agile Methodology
+## Agile Methodology
 During creation of applicaiton, agile methodology was used for making improvement to the different version of the applicaiton.
 ![Screenshot 2023-08-27 213913](https://github.com/KendraBikram/Mortgage_calculator/assets/91078829/cc0d39a6-db46-40ef-a4a2-b87b0bf0297c)